 Yes - Leafy greens again!!
 From the garden

+Christmas is over, a new year is looming so it's time to balance the excess by simply adding leafy greens.
 The secret though is to get them as fresh as possible when you can virtually see the vitamins jumping out.
 Obviously, the best way to eat greens is uncooked, fresh from the garden, with spinach or rocket being my favourites because of their versatility.
 They can be stir fried in a little olive oil, wilted by steaming for a very short time, but I love them when added to cooked vegetables, at the last minute for extra colour and super nutrition.

+Christmas in Australia is salad oriented since it is mid summer, but we eat salad all year, sometimes adding the leaves to warm roasted vegetables and drizzling with a dressing.
 We enjoy flat-leafed parsley, known for it's excellent flavour, spinach (perpetual leaf, easy to grow with continuous cropping), some shallots for salads which harvest in 8-12 weeks, to join the rocket which can be sown all year round - love the peppery flavour added to roasted veges, and wilted rocket is divine.
 Our basil crop is doing well as is the lemon-scented thyme, lemon grass, Vietnamese mint, as well as ordinary mint - this part of the land has a few hazards re survival of the species - insects, possums (protected).

 Because our little plot doesn't get quite enough sun, this year I have added some large pots of herbs in a sunny spot.
 Even though the yield isn't huge, I adore being able to pick a few leafy greens every day, knowing that they are such a powerhouse re antiageing qualities.
+Clara

 Leafy Green Info